koculu/Regor/README.md

 # Regor

-Regor is a powerful UI framework designed to streamline the development of HTML5-based applications for both web and desktop environments.
-With a template syntax that closely follows Vue.js, transitioning from VueJS to Regor is seamless for developers familiar with Vue.
+Regor is a runtime-first UI framework for teams that want direct DOM control, strong TypeScript ergonomics, and precise reactivity behavior without being forced into a Virtual DOM architecture.

+Its template syntax is familiar to Vue users (`r-if`, `r-model`, `r-for`, `r-bind`), but its runtime model is intentionally different: Regor is built for progressive enhancement, mixed-rendering environments, and incremental adoption.

 ### [![Published on npm](https://img.shields.io/npm/v/regor.svg)](https://www.npmjs.com/package/regor)